Australian senator says will start new conservative party

-CANBERRA, Australia (AP) — An Australian senator and outspoken supporter of President Donald Trump says he will start a new political party to appeal to disenfranchised conservatives.
+CANBERRA, Australia (AP) — An Australian senator and outspoken supporter of President Donald Trump announced on Tuesday he will start a new political party to appeal to disenfranchised conservatives.

-Cory Bernardi said Tuesday he would abandon Prime Minister Malcolm Turnbull’s conservative Liberal Party as the ruling coalition trails further behind the center-left Labor Party in opinion polls seven months after elections.
+Cory Bernardi decided to abandon Prime Minister Malcolm Turnbull’s conservative Liberal Party as the ruling coalition trails further behind the center-left Labor Party in opinion polls seven months after elections.

-Bernardi told the Senate he had resigned to start a new party called Australian Conservatives.
+Bernardi told the Senate he had resigned from the party to start his new party called Australian Conservatives.

-Bernardi’s move came on the first day Parliament has met since Trump’s inauguration.
+“We will be united by the desire to create stronger families, to foster free enterprise, to limit the size and scope and reach of government while seeking to rebuild confidence in civil society,” Bernardi said.

 Most Read Stories